jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/Before the HOL - Modern cloud apps.md

 ### Task 6: Create a new Azure Resource Group

-1. Create a new folder on your C: drive named **MCW**.
-Within the Azure Management Portal, open the **Resource groups** tile and select **Add**.
+1. Within the Azure Management Portal, open the **Resource groups** tile and then select **+Add**

     ![In the Azure Management Portal, Resource groups is selected on the left, and the Add button selected on the right.](images/Setup/image9.png "Azure Management Portal")

-2. Specify the name of the resource group as **contososports**, and choose the Azure region you want to deploy the lab to.
-This resource group will be used throughout the rest of the lab.
+2. Specify the name of the resource group as **contososports**, and choose the Azure region into which you want to deploy the lab.
+This resource group will be used throughout the remainder of this Modern Cloud App lab.
 Click on **Create** to create the resource group.

     ![In the Resource group blade, fields are set to the previously described settings.](images/Setup/image10.png "Resource group blade")

-You should follow all steps provided *before* attending the hands-on lab.
+You should successfully complete all steps providedin this guide *before* starting the acutal Modern Cloud Apps hands-on lab